Feiba-NF (Factor Viii Inhibitor Bypassing Fraction)

 Who Should Not Take Feiba-NF

-Do not use Feiba-NF if you are allergic to factor VIII inhibitor bypassing fraction or any ingredients in the medicine, or if you have Disseminated Intravascular Coagulation (a blood clotting condition that causes blood clots, bleeding and sudden bruising).
+Do not use Feiba-NF if you are allergic to any of its ingredients or if you have Disseminated Intravascular Coagulation.

 Medical Conditions to Discuss